© Mapbox · © OpenStreetMap contributors · Boundary data © Historic England (NHLE)

 St Weonard's Tump, a motte castle in St Weonard's village is a scheduled monument protected by Historic England under reference 1014105.
 View the official record →

-St Weonard's Tump is a motte castle situated in the village of St Weonard in Herefordshire, England.
+St Weonard's Tump is a motte and bailey castle located in the village of St Weonard in Herefordshire, England.
 It is designated a Scheduled Ancient Monument by Historic England (NHLE) under reference 1014105.

 St Weonard's Tump, a motte castle in St Weonard's village is a Scheduled Ancient Monument, legally protected by Historic England (NHLE) — the body responsible for designating and safeguarding heritage sites in England.
 The official designation reference is 1014105.